 Members volunteer to indoctrinate locals with the regime’s norms and values, said Golkar.
 Basiji act as morality police, roaming the streets to enforce a strict dress code for women.

 As a paramilitary force, Basiji are frequently called upon to do the government’s internal dirty work.
-They attacked protesters in the popular uprisings of 2009 and again in early 2018.
+They attacked protesters in the popular uprisings of 2009, 2018 and again in 2019.

 Exporting the model

 The Basij recruits schoolchildren as young as 12 years old.
 They are groomed to become fighters for the Islamic Revolutionary Guard Corps–Quds Force and deployed to Syria.
-In 2012, said Golkar, Iran’s Revolutionary Guard Corps organized a National Defense Force in Syria of more than 14,000 Basij-like leaders, a number that grew to 100,000 by 2014 and is much higher now.
+In 2012, Golkar said, Iran’s Revolutionary Guard Corps organized a National Defense Force in Syria of more than 14,000 Basij-like leaders, a number that grew to 100,000 by 2014 and is much higher now.

 Iran’s Revolutionary Guard Corps “has also emulated the success of the Basij to mobilize Afghan, Pakistani, Iraqi and Lebanese Shiites to fight for Iran’s interests in the Arab world,” according to Ahmad Majidyar, a policy expert at the Middle East Institute.